 Attached to the Middle Military Division, Army of the Shenandoah beginning in August, the fully regrouped 47th Pennsylvania Volunteer Infantry was assigned to defensive duties in and around Halltown, Virginia during the opening days of that month, and then engaged in a series of back-and-forth movements over the next several weeks between Halltown, Berryville and other locations within the vicinity (Middletown, Charlestown and Winchester) as part of a “mimic war” being waged by Sheridan’s Union forces with those commanded by Confederate Lieutenant-General Jubal Early.
 From 3-4 September, the 47th Pennsylvania Volunteers fought in the Battle of Berryville.

-September also saw the promotion of several men from Company B and the departure of others, including Corporal Martin Leisenring’s superior officer, B Company Captain Emmanuel P. Rhoads, and several other company captains, who mustered out upon expiration of their respective three-year terms of service at Berryville, Virginia on 18 September 1864.
+September also saw the promotion of several men from Company B and the departure of others, including Corporal Martin Leisenring’s superior officer, B Company Captain Emanuel P. Rhoads, and several other company captains, who mustered out upon expiration of their respective three-year terms of service at Berryville, Virginia on 18 September 1864.
 For the remaining members of the 47th, the fighting was not yet over; those still on duty were about to engage in their regiment’s greatest moments of valor.

-Together with other regiments under the command of Union General Philip H. (“Little Phil”) Sheridan and Brigadier-General William H. Emory, commander of the 19th Corps, the Leisenring brothers and their fellow 47th Pennsylvanians helped to inflict heavy casualties on Lieutenant General Jubal Early’s Confederate forces at Opequan (also spelled as “Opequon” and referred to as “Third Winchester”).
+Together with other regiments under the command of Union Major-General Philip H. (“Little Phil”) Sheridan and Brigadier-General William H. Emory, commander of the 19th Corps, the Leisenring brothers and their fellow 47th Pennsylvanians helped to inflict heavy casualties on Lieutenant-General Jubal Early’s Confederate forces at Opequan (also spelled as “Opequon” and referred to as “Third Winchester”).
 The battle is still considered by many historians to be one of the most important during Sheridan’s 1864 campaign; the Union’s victory here helped to ensure the reelection of President Abraham Lincoln.